By Dr. Laurie Schleicher

 From laptops, to gaming consoles, to their omnipresent phones, many kids have rich online lives, part of which includes games.
 Esports encourage kids to seek and build community where they already are.
 The widely popular games that are part of esports already appeal to kids, so students jump at the chance to play with classmates, kids they don’t usually hang out with, and even alumni.

-About Dr. Laurie Walczak:
+About Dr. Laurie Schleicher:

 Dr. Laurie Walczak has worked at University School of Milwaukee since 2007, holding various teaching positions including English, American Studies, Tower Project, and English department chair in the Middle School, and, currently, Upper School English teacher.
 She serves as USM’s esports coach and is a co-creator of USM’s Tower Project program.
 Her son Xavier Barth is a member of USM's Class of 2022.